6 Things to Do in Chiang Mai Off the Tourist Trail

 This village has become a tourist market in the mountains but attracts far fewer crowds than Wat Phra That and is definitely worthwhile a visit if only for its stunning location and the journey itself.
 Hidden higher up in the village is a small but interesting hill-tribe museum (10 Baht entry) while this is also a great spot for buying green tea, hill-tribe coffee, dried fruits and – in season – fresh strawberries.
 If you really want to get away from it all, you can hike from here two hours to the 1,685-metre Doi Pui, the national park’s highest peak.
 Download MAPS.ME to help you navigate.

 Riding a motorcycle is by far the most fun and flexible way to get there, but drive slowly and beware of the deceptively sharp and steep curves, especially on the way down.
+Check out our Thailand motorcycle renting tips, Chiang Mai.
 Alternatively, red shared trucks leave from Chiang Mai University, and if you have time and energy, then hiking is another great option.

 There’s plenty of choice for where to stay in Chiang Mai.
 For a high-end hotel steeped in history we recommend the Anantara Chiang Mai, while the nearby Dusit Princess Chiang Mai is also a good choice.
 An excellent value-for-money alternative to hotels is the professionally managed “stayinchiangmai” holiday rentals, especially for small groups or families.